Eoin McNamee (Irish republican): Irish Republican Army

-McNamee was recalled to Ireland in April 1939 and by 11 June 1939 he was charged with being a member of the I.R.A. and sentenced to six months in Crumlin Road Jail, Belfast.
-He was released in May 1940 and he returned to Tyrone where he became a leadership figure.
-In 1941, McNamee was the Commanding Officer of the IRA's Northern Command.
+McNamee was recalled to Ireland in April 1939 and on 11 June 1939 he was arrested and charged with being a member of the IRA and sentenced to six months in Crumlin Road Jail, Belfast.
+He was released in May 1940 and he returned to Tyrone where he became the Officer Commanding (O/C) of IRA forces in Counties Tyrone, Donegal and Fermanagh.
+By 1941, McNamee was named the O/C of the IRA's Northern Command.
+As O/C McNamee served with many well-known northern republicans of that era, among them were: Seán McCool, Seán McCaughey, Hugh McAteer and Jimmy Steele.
 In March 1942 IRA Chief of Staff Seán McCool was arrested and imprisoned, and that point the job came to McNamee.
+McCool kept the locations of numerous IRA arms dumps only in his head.
+Upon assuming the position of Chief of Staff, McNamee had another imprisoned IRA man (Liam Burke) (who had knowledge of the arms dump locations) "sign out" of prison (a formal written promise by the prisoner not to engage in illegal activities).

-He didn't hold the position long however, as he was later arrested again, this time in Dublin on 23 May 1942.
+McNamee did not hold the Chief of Staff position long, as he was later arrested again, this time in Dublin in May 1942.
 He was given a three-year sentence to be served in the Curragh, where he was placed with hundreds of other men from across Ireland who had been arrested for IRA activity by a Fianna Fáil government determined not to allow the IRA to threaten Ireland's neutrality during World War II.
 During his time in the Curragh he learned Irish and Spanish, while he raised the eyebrows of some detainees when he described Jesus Christ as "a revolutionary and a socialist".
 It was also during this period that he is believed to have become a Trotskyist upon conversations with fellow left-wing IRA members in the camp.

 Later life

 Following the years spent in the Curragh, McNamee emigrated to the United States.
-He moved first to Philadelphia before settling in the Chicago area, where he is supposed to have acted as the go-between for the IRA leadership and its weapons suppliers in the U.S. McNamee was another Irish man who took no time away from Army duties to marry.
-Even after he had established himself in the United States, first in Philadelphia and finally in Chicago.
+He moved first to Philadelphia before settling in the Chicago area, where he is supposed to have acted as the go-between for the IRA leadership and its weapons suppliers in the U.S. McNamee never married, even after he had established himself in the United States.
 In 1969 when the IRA split between Official IRA and the Provisional IRA, he choose to side with the Provisionals.
 He was said to be a close friend of fellow IRA man (and acquitted gun-runner) George Harrison.
+McNamee's dedication to the Irish Republican cause was remembered: "He surrounded himself not with children and toys but with fellow Irishmen and women whose devotion to Ireland’s full freedom equalled his own.
+He had joined the IRA in 1932 and remained a faithful son until his last breath."

-A Sinn Féin cumann is named in his honor: Eoin McNamee Cumann, Kildress, Co.
-Tyrone.
+A Sinn Féin cumann is named in his honor: Eoin McNamee Cumann, Kildress, County Tyrone.
 A monument to his memory stands at a quiet crossroads in the Sperrin Mountains of his native County Tyrone.